GeneralChicken/generalchicken.github.io/_posts/2018-07-09-InstallJDK.md

 Download the tarball from [Oracle's website](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).
 Remember to accept Oracle's policy.
 Move the file to your preferred location.  `/usr/lib/jvm` is quite standard.

-Extract the package by usin
+Extract the package by using

 ```
 $ tar xvfz jdk-version_linux-x64_bin.tar.gz